 - The elements of music – including how to describe/ compose music with reference to texture, sonority, rhythm, melody, harmony, etc.;

-- Notation: traditional and extended styles (e.g. graphic scores);
+- Reading and writing musical notation: traditional and extended styles (e.g. graphic scores);

 - Rhythm and pulse: tempo, beats, rests, note durations, syncopation, time signatures, performing rhythms from traditional notation, improvising and composing group rhythm pieces;